 Children who turn five on or before 30th April are eligible to be accepted into Prep.
 Enrolments can occur anytime throughout the year for students who move into the area.
-Students enrolling in Government schools must attend their nearest local school.

 Transfer:

 - When children are transferring from another school, a transfer is required.
 If you can forward copies of reports and record cards, this would be helpful for the teacher to assess the child and plan for their learning needs. - When a child transfers to another school a transfer notice is mailed to the new school.